alexandergerber/courses-tsa/chapter3.md

 xp: 100
 ```

-To deal with the seasonality we can simply adjust the methods used for estimating/eliminating the time trend.
+To deal with the seasonality we can extend the methods used for estimating/eliminating the time trend.

 If we assume a linear time trend and a constant seasonal pattern we can use `tslm(y ~ trend + season)`
 to estimate $m _t$ and $s _t$ .
 This will run an OLS regression where for each but one month a dummy variable is automatically introduced.